budde25/NeuralNetworkLibrary/README.md

 # Neural Network Library
 A custom Java library for building simple neural networks.
-It can uses for suppurvied learning and a feed forward algorithm.
+It can uses for supervised learning and a feed forward algorithm.
 Supports custom ranges of inputs, hidden nodes, and outputs with options to change the learning rate.
 It uses sigmoid as its activation function.
 Support for saving a loading trained networks.